lexibank/tlopo/out/vol3/chapter2.md

 <a id="p-34"></a>

 [LeBlanc](../sources/LeBlanc2002) ([2002](../sources/LeBlanc2002)) argues that for a population to adopt agriculture, it is necessary for it already to be sedentary.
-IfNW Island Melanesian populations encountered by arriving Austronesian speakers in New Britain, New Ireland, Manus, Buka and Bougainville did not already practise agriculture, they were almost certainly sedentary and would probably have shifted fairly rapidly to agriculture.
+If NW Island Melanesian populations encountered by arriving Austronesian speakers in New Britain, New Ireland, Manus, Buka and Bougainville did not already practise agriculture, they were almost certainly sedentary and would probably have shifted fairly rapidly to agriculture.
 The language map of New Britain, New Ireland and the Solomons offers circumstantial support for a hypothesis that these populations either did not have agriculture or were agriculturally inferior to the new arrivals.
-There are today tiny scattered groups each speaking its own Papuan language, surrounded by numerous Oceanic languages, a number of which show signs of Papuan influence in their phonology or gram- mar.[^6] The implication of this linguistic geography is that there were once far more Papuan languages in NW Island Melanesia, but as their populations adopted agricultural practices from their Austronesian-speaking neighbours they also adopted their languages.
+There are today tiny scattered groups each speaking its own Papuan language, surrounded by numerous Oceanic languages, a number of which show signs of Papuan influence in their phonology or grammar.[^6] The implication of this linguistic geography is that there were once far more Papuan languages in NW Island Melanesia, but as their populations adopted agricultural practices from their Austronesian-speaking neighbours they also adopted their languages.

 This does not mean that these populations simply shifted mode of subsistence.
 Foraging sedentism also seems to be a necessary precursor of agriculture ([Cohen 2002](../sources/Cohen2002)), and we have no reason to suppose that populations acquiring agriculture simply abandoned their previous practices.
 Rather it is a reasonable inference that they retained their hunting and tree-tending practices and combined these with newly acquired cultivation practices.
 It is thus possible that the hunting and tree-tending practices of early Lapita culture reflect at least in part an inheritance from pre-Lapita inhabitants of the Bismacks.
 What is certain is that about 1.3 kg of Canarium indicum and about 130 grams of Terminalia have been found in Lapita archaeological contexts in the Arawe Islands (off the southwest coast of New Britain) ([Matthews & Gosden 1997](../sources/MatthewsandGosden1997)).
 This is of course not direct evidence of Lapita tree-tending, but it is direct evidence that canarium nuts in particular were an important item of consumption among POc speakers.
-[Kirch](../sources/Kirch1989) ([1989](../sources/Kirch1989)) found circumstantial evidence for arboriculture in a Lapita assemblage on Mussau Island which included shells of Aleurites moluccana, Burckella, Canarium, coconut, Spondias cytherea, and Terminalia, peri carp of I nocarpus fagifer and seeds of Pometia pinnata.
+[Kirch](../sources/Kirch1989) ([1989](../sources/Kirch1989)) found circumstantial evidence for arboriculture in a Lapita assemblage on Mussau Island which included shells of Aleurites moluccana, Burckella, Canarium, coconut, Spondias cytherea, and Terminalia, pericarp of Inocarpus fagifer and seeds of Pometia pinnata.

 We cannot take it for granted that agriculture in the POc period was the same as it is today, but there is reasonable evidence that it was not very different.
 Presumably the area of forest that had been turned into gardens was less than it is today, and the areas of anthropogenic vegetation habitats were therefore also less extensive.
 But linguistic evidence ([§5](../contributions/3-2#s-5)) indicates that bush fallowing was already well established in NW Island Melanesia by the time POc broke up into daughter-languages.